negbook/threads/README.md

 It is recommended starting the threads script in resource.cfg So that you can using Scaleforms and Arrival modules.

+# About perfromances
+Putting draw natives in a loop in local script will cast 0.01ms per draw at lease.
+It will be casted more ms also below:
+When you create more than one while-true-do loops.
+When you call a remote draw-natives/functions in a local loop.

 # DESCRIPTION

 Thread.CreateLoop(actionname,millisecondID,...   make a CreateThread(function while Wait(x) blablabla end end) loop